September 20, 2017, the day that Hurricane Maria made landfall, will live on forever in the minds and hearts of the people of Puerto Rico.

 The damage done by the Category 4 storm was as severe as it was immediate.
 Almost the entire island was left without electricity for weeks to come.
 3.4 million people suddenly had little-to-no access to clean water and limited access to food.

-Maria Torres Ramos, the executive director of Association Pro Juventud y Comunidad de Barrio Palmas (APJ), a community center based out of Cataño, still worries about the possibility of another hurricane — but with our help and the help of caring community members who stepped up to help after the disaster, the community is rebuilding and preparing for whatever lies ahead.
+Maria Torres Ramos, the executive director of Association Pro Juventud y Comunidad de Barrio Palmas (APJ), a community centre based in Cataño, still worries about the possibility of another hurricane — but with our help and the help of caring community members who stepped up to help after the disaster, the community is rebuilding and preparing for whatever lies ahead.

 “We’re definitely not ready for another hurricane,” Ramos says.
 “There’s a lot of people in the community that come to us and ask us if the association is ready for another hurricane.
 The association will be ready, but as people and individuals, no.”